kiakeshmiri/process-runner/rfd/0-process-runner.md

 ### Syncronization

-Since `map[pid]domain.Process` will be a shared among different goroutines reading and writing to it simultanously, `sync.Mutex` will be used to lock the memory during access.
+Since `map[guid]domain.Process` will be a shared among different goroutines reading and writing to it simultanously, `sync.Mutex` will be used to lock the memory during access.

 One of the examples of need for Mutex is when `io.writer` is constantly writing on the `[]byte` and the same time client is streaming the logs.

+It will transition the client from reading the log history to waiting by reading the []byte that is being written by Cmd output io.writer.
+It read it all and sent it as first value in channel and then transition to channel. of course it will lock the byte array when it's being read.

+if the process is completed, there won't be any new value added to []byte so channel won't receive any new value.
+We can check the status of the job periodically during stream and end streaming if process is ended.

+each user will read the stream in a new goroutine. the index will initiate for each user on staring stream so with proper mutex usage multiple users can stream the same job in different times reading fron index 0 to the end and keep waiting for new values in the channel.

 ```go